American Airlines pilots union denies job action

 American began implementing cost cuts for its pilots this month after a U.S. bankruptcy judge ruled the airline could abandon its collective bargaining agreement with the pilots union.

-The airline, a unit of AMR Corp, said on Wednesday it canceled about 300 flights for this week out of nearly 24,000 departures planned across its network, including the American Eagle regional division.
+The airline, a unit of AMR Corp AAMRQ.PK, said on Wednesday it canceled about 300 flights for this week out of nearly 24,000 departures planned across its network, including the American Eagle regional division.

 American cited factors including “an increase in maintenance reports filed by pilots, as well as levels of sick leave usage that have been running higher than historical norms.”